-In 2023, we will:
+In 2025, we will:

-- look for ways to further enhance our supplier screening process; - continue our training programme to raise awareness through both the employee training modules to new joiners and team-specific training sessions where appropriate; - continue to work in partnership with suppliers on common topics which affect our industry; and - continue to explore possible partnerships with organisations committed to tackling modern slavery, allowing us to share ideas and work with others to develop best practice.
+- look for ways to further enhance our supplier screening process; - continue our training programme to raise awareness through both the employee training modules to new joiners and team-specific training sessions where appropriate; and - continue to work in partnership with suppliers on common topics which affect our industry.

-This statement has been approved by the Board of Directors on 14 June 2023.
+This statement has been approved by the Board of Directors on ......
+June 2025.

 The Board will review and update it annually.